 Cross yourself a lot.

-You're just being transported by the ecstasy, the beautiful.
+You're just being transported by the ecstasy.

 It is absolutely extraordinary.

-So you have this their equivalent of the of the the altar, well or rather probably the the rude screen in front of the the the altar.
+They're equivalent of the altar, or rather, probably the root screen in front of the altar.

 Instead of that, they've got this wall of icons, which is called the iconostasis.

-And you'll have the choir coming in and out, the most beautiful singing you you've ever heard, the s the sung liturgy, and they'll be singing the psalms and they'll be well, you don't know what they're singing 'cause it's all in Russian.
+And you'll have the choir coming in and out, the most beautiful singing you've ever heard, the sung liturgy, and they'll be singing the psalms.

-I I sometimes th sort of think that way about just doing Evensong on a Sunday at Worcester Cathedral or Matins at Hereford Cathedral, but um you know you're thinking this is a fantastic venue, really great music.
+I sometimes sort of think that way about just doing even song on a Sunday at Worcester Cathedral or Matins at Hereford Cathedral.

-That there's actually an Orthodox church really close to here, and there's not one for miles beyond that.
+There's actually an Orthodox church really close to here, and there's not one for miles beyond that.

 And I think they do a service something like once every two weeks.

-And a friend has recently started attending, and they're very welcoming and and uh you know, they help you with all the background information on the saints and what you've got to know about that.
+And, you know, they help you with all the background information on the saints and what you've got to know about that.

 But with the new Archbishop of Canterbury just being installed, it sort of like makes you think the church really has gone.

-But the the church went ages ago, but the church is not really about the administrators, is it?
+The church went ages ago, but the church is not really about the administrators, is it?

-That they're not then they haven't slammed into reverse to get back out of this.
+They haven't slammed into reverse to get back out of this.

 You've got to remember that.

-Um to be cons continually surprised by by what the Pope does or what the Church of England does.
+To be continually surprised by what the Pope does or what the Church of England does, it's like, hello, this is what Satan does.

 Here's something I think a lot of you are going to be interested in if you live anywhere near Bradford in the north of England.

-It's UK Bookfest, it's being called.
+It's UK Book Fest, it's being called.

 So there's going to be all sorts of interesting stuff.

-Um for sale, including 40,000 children's books.
+He's got 100,000 books, 100,000 books for sale, including 40,000 children's books.

-But you know why this is important.
+But you know why this is important?

-Uh they've got maps, antiquarian books, foreign language books.
+They've got maps, antiquarian books, foreign language books.

-Uh they are priced.
+They are priced.

 So your best selection is going to be right at the beginning, obviously, when books are slightly more expensive.